SugandhaSapra/custom-cli-tables/README.md

 4. Open the project in your favorite IDE

-### Using xTable
+### Using Custom-CLI-Tables

-To use xTable, follow these steps:
+To use Custom-CLI-Tables, follow these steps:

 1. Create a maven project